SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Type Safety and Type Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Swift is a *type-safe* language.
+Swift is a :newTerm:`type-safe` language.
 This means that it encourages you to be clear about the types of values and objects your code can work with.
 If some part of your code expects a string, for example,
 type safety means that you can't accidentally pass it an integer by mistake.

 Because Swift is type safe,
-it is able to perform *type checks* when compiling your code.
+it is able to perform :newTerm:`type checks` when compiling your code.
 Any mismatched types are flagged as errors so that you can fix them.

 Type-checking helps to avoid accidental errors when working with different types of value.
 However, this doesn't mean that you have to define the type of
 every constant and variable that you declare.
 If you don't specify the type of value you need,
-Swift will use *type inference* to work out the appropriate type.
+Swift will use :newTerm:`type inference` to work out the appropriate type.
 Type inference is the ability for a compiler to automatically deduce the type of a particular expression when it compiles your code,
 just by examining the values you provide.

 Type inference is particularly useful
 when you declare a constant or variable with an initial value.
-This is often done by assigning a *literal value* (or *literal*)
+This is often done by assigning a :newTerm:`literal value` (or :newTerm:`literal`)
 to the constant or variable at the point that you declare it.
 A literal value is a one-off value that appears directly in your source code,
 such as ``42`` and ``3.14159`` in the examples below.